Madrid: Early Modern Era

 The number of urban inhabitants grew from 4,060 in 1530 to 37,500 in 1594.
-The poor population of the court was composed of ex-soldiers, foreigners, rogues and Ruanes, dissatisfied with the lack of food and high prices.
+The poor population of the court was composed of ex-soldiers, foreigners, and rogues, dissatisfied with the lack of food and high prices.
 In June 1561 Phillip II set his court in Madrid, installing it in the old alcázar.
 Thanks to this, Madrid became the political centre of the monarchy, being the capital of Spain except for a short period between 1601 and 1606, in which the Court was relocated to Valladolid, and the Madrid population temporarily plummeted.
 Being the capital was decisive for the evolution of the city and influenced its fate.
 During the rest of the reign of Philip II, the population boomed, going up from about 18,000 in 1561 to 80,000 in 1598.